rackerlabs/rackspace-how-to/content/cloud-images/identifying-rackspace-standard-images.md

 The set of standard images is not the same for all Rackspace Cloud accounts.
-The standard images for an account differ based on the account's support level (Managed Infrastructure or Managed Cloud Service Level) and whether or not the account uses RackConnect.
+The standard images for an account differ based on the account's support level (Managed Infrastructure or Managed Cloud service level) and whether or not the account uses RackConnect.

 ### View standard images